 Bit depth is all about noise, and the more bits of data you have to store audio, the less quantization noise will be introduced into your recording.
 By the same token, you’ll also be able to capture smaller signals more accurately, helping to drive the digital noise floor below the recording or listening environment.
 That’s all we need bit depth for.
 There’s no benefit in using huge bit depths for audio masters.

-On balance, 16 bits (96dB of dynamic range or 120dB with dithering applied) accommodates a wide range of audio types, as well as the limits of human hearing and typical listening environments.
+On balance, 16 bits (96dB of dynamic range or 120dB with dithering applied) accommodate a wide range of audio types, as well as the limits of human hearing and typical listening environments.
 The perceptual increases in 24-bit quality are highly debatable if not simply a placebo, as I hope I’ve demonstrated.
 Plus, the increase in file sizes and bandwidth makes them unnecessary.
 The type of compression used to shrink down the file size of your music library or stream has a much more noticeable impact on sound quality than whether it’s a 16 or 24-bit file.

 Frequently Asked Questions